 Establish mechanisms in the context of entry and expulsion decisions to allow adequate time to assess the individual situation of all migrants, without discrimination, and with competent legal advice, representation, support, and access to all documents related to the case, including in order to properly identify individual protection needs and status and to arrange appropriate referral.
 Prevent or suspend any expulsion until such an assessment has been completed or an appeal against any negative decision has been completed.

-Ensure that the right of any person to return to their own country is respected in law and in practice and that nationality is not arbitrarily deprived or travel documents are not annulled in order to undermine the enjoyment of this right.
+Ensure that the right of any person to return to their own country is respected in law and in practice and that nationality is not arbitrarily deprived or travel documents are not arbitrarily annulled in order to undermine the enjoyment of this right.

 Ensure that human rights violations at the border are promptly and properly investigated and that migrants have access to complaints mechanisms and redress.
 In this and other border governance concerns, follow OHCHR’s Recommended Principles and Guidelines on Human Rights at International Borders.